Surviving sexual assault: can change your sexual desires?

-It is not surprising that most adult survivors of sexual assault will experience changes in their established sexual preferences.
+It is not surprising that most adults surviving sexual assault will experience changes in their established sexual preferences.
 How they feel sexual desire may change; their sex drive might also change, as may their sexual preferences.

 The emotional fall out from a sexual assault or a sexually abusive relationship can be far more enduring and than any physical injuries.
 The body can and will often recover more readily and faster from the physical assault than the psychological assault on the adult survivor’s sense of self.

-Coming to terms with the experience of surviving sexual assault can have many more layers of complexity when the sexual assault involved grooming, betrayal of trust, or the power imbalance between an adult and a younger person.
+Coming to terms with the experience of surviving sexual assault can have many more layers of complexity.
+Particularly when the sexual assault involved grooming, betrayal of trust, or the power imbalance between an adult and a younger person.

-Being a survivor of sexual abuse does not condemn them to a life-sentence of going without consensual sex or a life where sexual interaction is either distressing or even re-traumatising.
-It is a cliche to think of sexual abuse or rape survivors as permanently damaged or ‘broken’ in some way, and that is a huge oversimplification of a complex process of recovery.
+Being a survivor of sexual abuse does not condemn them to a life-sentence of going without consensual sex.
+Or a life where sexual interaction is either distressing or even re-traumatising.
+It is a cliché to think of sexual abuse or rape survivors as permanently damaged or ‘broken’ in some way.
+This is a huge oversimplification of a complex process of recovery.

 This is a typical response that may require working with a trained therapist to overcome.

 Changes to sexuality after sexual assault

 It has been suggested that some sexual assault survivors find themselves gravitating towards consensual BDSM (Bondage/submission) or less mainstream sexual encounters due to their experience of abuse.

 However, in my experience as a therapist what makes people gravitate towards consensual BDSM or kinky sexual encounters is complex and being a survivor of sexual assault is only one of many factors that may or may not make this kind of sexual interplay attractive.